Breaking the Curse of Dimensionality with Convex Neural Networks: Approximation properties

 Note that \citet[Theorem 6.5]{bourgain1989approximation} showed that the scaling in $\varepsilon$ in \eq{matousek} is not improvable, if the measure is allowed to have non equal weights on all points and the proof relies on the non-approximability of the Euclidean ball by centered zonotopes.
 This results does not apply here, because we may have different weights $\mu_-( {\Sb^d})$ and $\mu_+( {\Sb^d})$. \end{proof}

-Note that the proposition above is slightly improved in terms of the scaling in $\varepsilon$.
-The simple use of conditional gradient leads to $r \leqslant \varepsilon^{-2} \gamma(g)^2$, with a better constant (independent of $d$) but a worse scaling in $\varepsilon$---also with a result in $L_2(\Sb^d)$-norm and not uniformly on the ball $\{ \| x\|_q \leqslant R\}$.
+Note that the proposition above is slightly improved in terms of the scaling of the number of neurons with respect to the approximation error $\varepsilon$ (improved exponent), compared to conditional gradient bounds~\citep{barron1993universal,kurkova}.
+Indeed, the simple use of conditional gradient leads to $r \leqslant \varepsilon^{-2} \gamma_1(g)^2$, with a better constant (independent of $d$) but a worse scaling in $\varepsilon$---also with a result in $L_2(\Sb^d)$-norm and not uniformly on the ball $\{ \| x\|_q \leqslant R\}$.
 Note also that the conditional gradient algorithm gives a constructive way of building the measure.
 Moreover, the proposition above is related to the result from~\citet[Theorem 2]{makovoz1998uniform}, which applies for $\alpha=0$ but with a number of neurons growing as $\varepsilon ^{-2d/ ( d +1 )}$, or to the one of~\citet[Example 3.1]{burger2001error}, which applies to a piecewise affine sigmoidal function but with a number of neurons growing as $\varepsilon ^{-2(d+1)/ ( d +3 )}$ (both slightly worse than ours).

+Finally, the number of neurons needed to express a function with a bound on the $\gamma_2$-norm can be estimated from general results on approximating reproducing kernel Hilbert space described in \mysec{rkhs}, whose kernel can be expressed as an expectation.
+Indeed, \citet{kernelexp} shows that with $k$ neurons, one can approximate a function in $\F_2$ with unit $\gamma_2$-norm with an error measured in $L_2$ of $\varepsilon = k^{-(d+3)/(2d)}$.
+When inverting the relationship between $k$ and $\varepsilon$, we get a number of neurons scaling as $ \varepsilon ^{-2d/ ( d +3 )}$, which is the same as in Prop.~\ref{prop:neurons} but with an error in $L_2$-norm instead of $L^\infty$-norm.